Stages of an infringement procedure

 The Commission identifies possible infringements of EU law on the basis of its own investigations or following complaints from citizens, businesses or other stakeholders.

-If the EU country concerned fails to communicate measures that fully transpose the provisions of directives, does not agree with the Commission, or doesn’t rectify the suspected violation of EU law, the Commission may launch a formal infringement procedure.
+If the EU country concerned fails to communicate measures that fully transpose the provisions of directives, or doesn’t rectify the suspected violation of EU law, the Commission may launch a formal infringement procedure.
 The procedure follows a number of steps laid out in the EU treaties, each ending with a formal decision:

 - The Commission sends a letter of formal notice requesting further information to the country concerned, which must send a detailed reply within a specified period, usually 2 months.